cqray/webviewx_web/README.md

 | Scrolls exactly to the position `(x, y)`                  | webviewController.`scrollTo(int x, int y)`                                                     |
 | Retrieves the inner page title                            | webviewController.`getTitle()`                                                                 |
 | Clears cache                                              | webviewController.`clearCache()`                                                               |

-## Contribution

-Any help from the open-source community is always welcome and needed:

--   Found an issue?

-    -   Please fill a bug report with details.
--   Wish a feature?

-    -   Open a feature request with use cases.
--   Are you using and liking the project?

-    -   Promote the project: create an article, do a post or make a donation.
--   Are you a developer?

-    -   Fix a bug and send a pull request.
-    -   Implement a new feature.
--   Have you already helped in any way?

-    -   **Many thanks from me, the contributors and everybody that uses this project!**

-## Credits

-This package has updated the    [webviewx](https://github.com/adrianflutur/webviewx)  code and fixed a few issues as it isn't  remain updated.